 - Meals never received, received several hours late, or 3 daily meals batched into one delivery at the end of the day.

 Eating disorder recovery requires eating at regular intervals and meals sufficient to maintain recovery.
-Even a small negative energy balance can increase the risk for relapse in individuals with anorexia nervosa or increase the risk of binge eating for those with bulimia nervosa or binge eating disorder.
+Even a small negative energy balance can increase the risk of relapse in individuals with anorexia nervosa or increase the risk of binge eating for those with bulimia nervosa or binge eating disorder.

 Students who are not very stable in their recovery may not be able to handle the current climate.
 They may not be able to seek additional food if portions are too small.
 People early in recovery often experience shame about hunger.
 It could be very triggering to receive portions that are not satisfying.
 Patients with eating disorders may not be able to advocate for their nutritional needs or do the problem-solving required to make sure the meals are sufficient.
 Finally, receiving an entire day’s worth of meals at the end of the day would be a natural trigger for those who have struggled with binge eating—or for most people!